Hello. In this lecture we're gonna talk about common tachyarrhythmias. So, what is a tachyarrhythmia?

 the most important thing you can do for that patient

-and get back into a normal perfusing rhythm.
+is to terminate that rhythm and get them back into a normal perfusing rhythm.

-So electricity is gonna be the answer for all unstable tachyarrhythmias.
+So, electricity is gonna be the answer for all unstable tachyarrhythmias.

 for our patient before performing cardioversion.

-'Cause this you can imagine 200 joules to the chest
+Because you can just imagine 200 Jules to the chest is not really comfortable.

-So if you have time and the patients' condition permits it,
+So, if you have time and the patient's condition permits it,

 it's definitely better to provide sedation, but if the patient is too unstable for that,

 terminating the rhythm is the most important thing you can do.

-for all unstable tachyarrhythmias
+So, again, cardioversion is indicated for all unstable tachyarrhythmias

 regarding of what the underlying rhythm is.

-If the patient's unstable and they're in a tachyarrhythmia,
+If the patient's unstable and they're gonna tachyarrhythmia, you need to shock them.

 to identify specifically what cardiac rhythm your patient is in.